yimingsun12138/dockerfiles/README.md

 ```

 ### jupyterlab
-A [jupyterlab](https://jupyterlab.readthedocs.io/en/latest/index.html) image built on my personalized ubuntu image, featuring Python version 3.10.13.
+A [jupyterlab](https://jupyterlab.readthedocs.io/en/latest/index.html) image built on my personalized ubuntu image, featuring Python version 3.10.13, R version 4.3.3.
 The token for this jupyterlab server will be generated randomly.
 Please check the console after executing the `docker run` command for the token.

 docker usage:
 ```